sss-dclemente/PowerAppsCodeApps/docs/how-to-create-from-scratch.md

-# Connect Power Apps Code Apps to Azure SQL: Full Walkthrough
+# Create an app from scratch - turn an app from vite into a Power Apps code app

 This guide walks through how to set up an blank app from vite and connect it to a Power Apps using a Power Platform SDK.

 This guide covers:

 - Configuring a TypeScript app using the Power Platform SDK

 ## Prerequisites